What the McDonald’s Hot Coffee Case Can Teach Us About Product Liability Cases

 The Trial

 Following the ordeal, Stella asked McDonald’s for $20,000 to cover her medical expenses.
-However, McDonald’s only offered to provide her with $800.
+However, McDonald's refused and only offered to provide her with $800.
 In response, Stella sued McDonald’s for gross negligence.

 During the trial, her lawyers presented the following evidence:

-• The restaurant had a franchise-wide policy of serving coffee at around 185 degrees Fahrenheit.
+• McDonald's restaurants have a franchise-wide policy of serving coffee at around 185 degrees Fahrenheit.
 In comparison, coffee made at home is only about 135-140 degrees Fahrenheit.

 • Coffee around 185 degrees Fahrenheit is not suitable to drink because it can burn the throat and mouth and cause third-degree burns after only two to three seconds of skin exposure.